cebtenzzre/tumblr-utils/docs/usage.md

                         --no-copy-notes)
   --notes-limit COUNT   limit requested notes to COUNT, per-post --cookiefile COOKIEFILE
-                        cookie file for youtube-dl, --save-notes, and dashboard-only blogs -j, --json            save the original JSON source -b, --blosxom         save the posts in blosxom format -r, --reverse-month   reverse the post order in the monthly archives
+                        cookie file for youtube-dl, --save-notes, and dashboard- only blogs
+  -j, --json            save the original JSON source -b, --blosxom         save the posts in blosxom format -r, --reverse-month   reverse the post order in the monthly archives